lmq-10/denote-db/README.md

 * file (absolute path)
 * last_modified (date of last modification, ISO 8601 format)
 * signature
+* links (linked IDs, separated by spaces)

 Generating the database with 500 notes takes 1.5 seconds on my laptop and roughly 16 seconds on my smartphone (most things are slower on Emacs for Android).
 Ideally you would only generate the database once, because after that it will be updated automagically if you enable `denote-db-update-mode`.
-Of course, if you edit the files outside Emacs, you should run `denote-db-regenerate-database` manually (although `denote-db-check-deleted-created` should also work for most scenarios).
+If you edit your files outside Emacs, you should also set the variable `denote-db-watch-changes` to a non-nil value; that way, the database will be updated if unnoticed changes occur.

 Note that this is merely a library.
 It is not useful by itself.
 But look at all the fun things we can do (remember that the API is not